eaton-lab/photogram/README.md

 ### 1.2 by time intervals

-Use [ExifTool](https://exiftool.org) to extract the timestamp of photos, indentify to intervals by fitting them into gmm distribution.
+Use [ExifTool](https://exiftool.org) to extract the timestamp of photos, indentify to intervals by 1) setting manual threshold, or 2) fitting them into gmm distribution.

 ## 2. Conversion to DNG format